I teach several CS courses at

 My primary research interests include:

-- Declarative formalisms, which are characterized by their high level of abstraction.
+- Declarative formalisms, which provide a high level of abstraction and can be used both

-We specifically focus on term rewriting, logic programming (e.g., Prolog), functional
+as specification and programming languages.
+We work on term rewriting, logic programming

 - Hybrid artificial intelligence.
-We focus on combining declarative, rule-based
+We combine declarative, rule-based formalisms (such as

-and reasoning, with probabilistic information (often learned from data) to accommodate
+logic programming and term rewriting) with probabilistic information –often learned from data– to

 - Software verification, testing and debugging.
 Ensuring the reliability of critical software

 - Static analysis and program transformation techniques.
-These techniques are used to compute
+Program transformation techniques

 Most of my research has been done in collaboration with other people, e.g.,